-If you own a tiny unrenovated apartment on Park Avenue, chances are, you might get more for the unit based purely on location.
-Know, however, that the same apartment in an area of the city with higher crime, probably won’t sell as quickly or for as high a price.
-In which case, you’d be better to start off with a lower asking price rather than a price reduction.
+If you own a small unrenovated apartment on Park Avenue, your property will sell well just based on location.
+Know, however, that the same apartment in an area of the city with higher crime probably won’t sell as quickly or for as high a price.
+In this case, it’d be better to start with a lower asking price rather than a price reduction.

-New Yorkers live their lives around the New York subway system, so a building that’s more than a few blocks from train lines is not only inconvenient but will surely affect its real estate prices.
-Unless you can attract a buyer who works from home and will rarely commute on public transit, you might need to list your property for less than a similar apartment adjacent to the subway.
+New Yorkers live their lives around the New York subway system, so a building that’s more than a few blocks from train lines is not only inconvenient but will inevitably affect its real estate prices unless you can attract a buyer who works from home and will rarely commute on public transit.
+Therefore, it would be prudent to list your property for less than a similar apartment adjacent to the subway.

-No one wants to think about something awful in his or her home’s history, but if a violent crime was committed and it’s public knowledge, you could have a tough time selling at market value or selling at all.
-With the exception of death by natural causes, legally, you’ll need to disclose any tragic event that took place in the apartment.
+No one wants to think about something awful in his or her home’s history.
+However, if a violent crime was committed and public knowledge, you could have a tough time selling at market value or selling at all.
+Except for death by natural causes, legally, you’ll need to disclose any tragic event that took place in the apartment.

 New York City is a town of construction, particularly in Manhattan.
 But living next to or across the street from a major construction project that could take years to complete is a downright deterrent for the potential buyer.
-Persistent noise and unsightly streets will make your immediate area less desirable, at least for the duration.
-If you find that you must sell your apartment while a major construction project is going on, know that you might not be able to get the price you had hoped for.
+In addition, persistent noise and unsightly streets will make your immediate area less desirable, at least for the duration.
+So if you find that you must sell your apartment while a major construction project is going on, know that you might not be able to get the price you had hoped.

 A perfect example is the Second Avenue Subway.
 The project began in 2007 (I lived a block away), and it still isn’t finished.
-Although the past eight years have been a wise time to buy near Second Avenue –– there has been a slew of units listed at bargain prices –– some people (including me) won’t stand for the jackhammering sounds and war zone-like neighborhood to score a real estate deal.
+Although the past eight years have been a wise time to buy near Second Avenue, there has been a slew of units listed at bargain prices and, some people (including me) won’t stand for the jackhammering sounds and war zone-like neighborhood to score a real estate deal.